johnhuang316/instant-qr-reveal/README.md

 ### Steps

-The parameters for KV Namespaces and R2 Buckets are configured directly on Cloudflare and then referenced in your `worker/wrangler.toml` file.
+The parameters for D1 Databases and R2 Buckets are configured directly on Cloudflare and then referenced in your `worker/wrangler.toml` file.

 1.  **Create Cloudflare Resources**:
-    -   **Workers KV Namespace**: In the Cloudflare Dashboard, go to "Workers" > "KV".
-Create a namespace (e.g., `INSTAREVEAL_SESSIONS`).
+    -   **D1 Database**: In the Cloudflare Dashboard, go to "Workers" > "D1".
+Create a database (e.g., `instareveal-sessions`).
 Note its **ID**.
-This KV namespace will be used for both session data and storing prize image settings.
+This D1 database will be used for session data.
     -   **R2 Bucket (Optional for Prize Images)**: Go to "R2" in the Cloudflare Dashboard.
 Create a bucket (e.g., `prize-images`).
 Note its **name**.
 This bucket will store your prize images.

 2.  **Update Worker Configuration (`worker/wrangler.toml`)**: